Post

 I have literally lost the best part of two evenings trying to get Microsoft Authentication working on a new Vue JS frontend app so I’m documenting it here… I did managed to get it working previously and I remember it being so easy but I really had some issues this time which knocked my confidence.

-It actually turned out to be a bug in the latest version of the msal-browser library… Instead of closing the popup window it was redirecting to the app in this tiny popup box… Once I downgraded to v4.13.0 it worked.
-But I still wanted to document this as there isn’t much on the internet about how to set this up specifically for Vue.js.
+It actually turned out to be a bug in the latest version of the msal-browser library… Instead of closing the popup window it was redirecting to my app in the tiny popup box… Once I downgraded to v4.13.0 it worked!
+But I still wanted to document this as there isn’t much on the internet about how to set this up specifically for Vue.js and I keep forgetting everytime I start a new project!

 • An Entra App Registration